Does Punctuation Go Inside or Outside of Quotation Marks?

 How to Punctuate Quotations in US and UK English

 The style of quotation marks is not the only difference between UK and US English.
-US English rules specify that punctuation (such as periods, commas, question marks, and exclamation points) go within quotation marks.
-In UK English, we place punctuation within quotation marks only if it’s part of the original text being quoted.
+US English rules specify that punctuation (such as periods, commas, question marks, and exclamation points) go within the closing quotation mark.
+In UK English, the punctuation is placed within quotation marks only if it’s part of the original text being quoted.
+Note that this rule applies to quoted material, not dialogue, which has its own rules for surrounding punctuation.
 For example:

 You can find more tips on how to proofread quotations here.